Is it an Aquarium? Is it a zoo? Is it a theme park? No, it’s Ocean Park Hong Kong!

 There might not be many rides suitable for small kids at the Summit – but Whiskers Harbour is all about the little ones, and is where we head to for running off the last of our energy before going home.
 There’s a great playground here plus a bouncy castle, a carousel, a ferris wheel and a musical train – all suitable for even the littlest of littlies.
 Two-year-olds and above can also ride the Clown-Around roundabout, and 91cm or higher thrill seekers can get an adrenaline rush on the Frog Hopper.
 So now there’s just enough time for an ice cream before you head home.
 Enjoy!

-You can buy discounted Ocean Park tickets online at Klook Travel here.
+Get money off the Ocean Park entrance fee by buying your discounted Ocean Park ticket online at Klook Travel here.

 Pin it for Later!